ljpatrick/marxpaint/magic/docs/README.txt

          by this command will be the global location where the installed copy of Tux Paint looks for plugins (e.g., "/usr/lib/tuxpaint/plugins").

+         Alternatively, you may use "tp-magic-config --localpluginprefix" to find out where Tux Paint expects to find local plugins for the current user (e.g., "/home/username/.tuxpaint/plugins").

          As stand-alone commands, using the BASH shell, for example:

            # cp my_plugin.so `tp-magic-config --pluginprefix`